 OSHA 29 CFR 1910

 At your own pace, save progress as you go

 Content is updated and current

-This mobile compatible 10-hour General Industry Outreach Training Program is intended to provide an entry-level general industry worker's broad awareness on recognizing and preventing hazards on a general industry site.
+This mobile compatible 10-hour General & Healthcare Industry Outreach Training Program is intended to provide an entry-level general industry worker's broad awareness on recognizing and preventing hazards on a general industry site.
 Students will be introduced to OSHA policies, procedures, and standards as well as general industry safety and health principles and work practices covered in OSHA Act Part 1910.
 Special emphasis will be placed on areas most hazardous using OSHA standards as a guide.
-General industry workers must receive additional training, when required by OSHA standards, on specific hazards of the job Upon successful completion of the course, participants will receive an OSHA 10-Hour General Industry Outreach DOL course completion card within 2 weeks.
+General industry workers must receive additional training, when required by OSHA standards, on specific hazards of the job Upon successful completion of the course, participants will receive an OSHA 10-Hour General & Healthcare Industry Outreach DOL course completion card within 2 weeks.

 - Recognize the OSH Act, the functions and resources of OSHA

 - Become aware of the OSHA inspection priorities and describe the inspection process